gazebosim/gz-sim/tutorials/spherical_coordinates.md

-Users can define where the origin of the ENU coordinates sits on the surface of the planet in three different ways: through the SDF file, the GUI, or through an Ignition Transport service call.
+Users can define where the origin of the ENU coordinates sits on the surface of the planet in three different ways: through the SDF file, the GUI, or through a Gazebo Transport service call.

 Changing the world origin will only affect operations performed afterwards.
 For example, models already in the world will not be moved when the world origin's